These are the best OLED laptops in 2022

 And you get a solid supply of ports, too.
 Two Thunderbolt 4 ports, USB Type-A, HDMI, a headphone jack, and a microSD card reader make for a well-rounded setup that should be enough for most users.

 All in all, this is one of the best laptops HP makes, and it doesn’t even have to be just for creators.
 It’s got power, a stunning design, a fantastic OLED display, and one of the best webcams around – it’s one of the best laptops for just about anyone.
-You can always check out our HP Spectre x360 16 review to learn more about it.

 Those are what we’d consider the best laptops with OLED displays that you can buy today.
 All of these are great choices, but we gave the best overall spot to the Lenovo Yoga 9i due to the overall fantastic media experience with the hinge soundbar, the stunning design, and great performance.
 Other laptops on this list excel at more specific things, and they might just be your favorite.
 Whether you’re a gamer, creative professional, or business user, there’s something for you to like here.